-King Charles’s first official portrait after coronation unveiled
+King Charles’s first official portraits after coronation unveiled

 The five-year-old royal tried his hand at archery, making hand prints on a mural, and ended the day splashed with paint but got his reward - a smore, a marshmallow and chocolate sandwiched between two biscuits.

-Kensington Palace described it as the youngster’s first royal engagement.
+Kensington Palace said it was the youngster’s first royal engagement.

 Although Louis has been at numerous big royal events from Trooping the Colour to the coronation, it is thought to be the first time he has actively participated in an official visit face to face with the public.

-While the King and Queen had quiet day away from the public eye after Sunday evening’s Coronation Concert.
+Meanwhile, the King and Queen had a quiet day away from the public eye after Sunday evening’s concert.

 Join our commenting forum